-As teachers we are all aware of the Professional Standards in education which set out how we should behave within school.
+As teachers and supply teachers, we are all aware of the Professional Standards in education which set out how we should behave within school.
 However, being professional is more than that.
 It is a sad fact that teachers, and those who work in education, are held to higher standards than other occupations.
 It is very easy for our personal lives to cross over into our teaching career with, sometimes, career ending results.
 There are, however, a few things we can do to protect ourselves both in and out of school.

 Top Tip 1: Don’t gossip